HashimHilal-QUT/LLM/README.md

 - **Notebook**: `AI Bank Statement Analyzer/AI_Bank_Statement_Analyzer.ipynb`
 - **Objective**: Practical use of AI LLM for Analysing Bank Statement and give visual summary of the transactions.
-Furthermore , it uses AI to categories expenses and plots them on a graph.
+Furthermore , it uses AI to categorize expenses and plots them on a graph.
 - **Status**: Ready for training

 ## Getting Started